sergeyuwt/deploy/serge/TSW-61922/README.md

 ### What you can no now
 1. find out the public ip address of the Standard Agent: (more to come)
-2. connect Teradici PCoIP client the the Standard Agent.
+2. connect Teradici PCoIP client to the Standard Agent.

 ### What you need to to after usage